Skip to Content

 A small portable propane-fueled space heater in the living room of our RV

-This is the small portable propane-fueled space heater we use in the living room of our RV. it heats the space quickly and is extremely efficient (and silent)!
-We’ve loved it on those cool nights for over 15 years!
+This is the small portable propane-fueled space heater we used in the living room of our 43′ RV.
+It would heat the space quickly and was extremely efficient (and silent)!
+We loved it on those cool nights!

 For more information on the safety of this approach to conserving propane, see our recent post entitled “Can You Use a Propane Heater Indoors?